-This is the second installment of our projection series.
-We will be posting a series of articles in which we project the roto stats for all players who could be useful in mixed leagues.
+This is the fifth installment of our projection series.
+We are posting a series of articles in which we project the roto stats for all hitters who could be useful in mixed leagues.
 The projections and “Roto Ratings” for each player are available to those who subscribe to our premium

 Jose Reyes is annually considered one of the elite fantasy shortstops in baseball.
 There is no doubt about his talent and abilities.
 He can score plenty of runs and steal a lot of bases for your fantasy club, but I am here to explain why I annually stay away from drafting him.
 By